mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 ##### Disallowed submissions

+Submissions must rely on new algorithmic or mathematical ideas and concepts, and must not use software engineering approaches in order to increase primitive operations in PyTorch, JAX, their dependencies, the operating systems, or the hardware.
+Submissions may use public APIs in JAX and PyTorch from within the submission function APIs, but may not use APIs to optimize the internals of primitive operations and/or standard dependencies to benefit any Submission.

 Submissions are not allowed to circumvent the tuning rules by looking up the result of an offline computation that was performed ahead of time.

 <details>